Aaronneyer/.vim/README.md

 ## Configuration

-Configuration files are broken up into various categories in the `config` directory, including settings for individual plugins (if you're familiar with the directory layout for `vim`, `config` replaces the `plugin` directory).
+Configuration files are broken up into various categories in the `plugin` directory, including settings for individual plugins.

 The `after`, `autoload`, `ftdetect`, `ftplugin`, and `indent` directories act in the way `vim` normally uses them.
 To summarize: